The Pull of the Sky

 by Jeffrey Jerome Cohen

 Jeffrey Jerome Cohen is Dean of Humanities at Arizona State University.
 He is widely published in the fields of medieval studies, monster theory, and the environmental humanities.
 His book Stone: An Ecology of the Inhuman received the 2017 René Wellek Prize in comparative literature from the American Comparative Literature Association.
 In collaboration with Lindy Elkins-Tanton he co-wrote the book Earth, a re-examination of our planet from the perspectives of a planetary scientist and a literary humanist.
-He is currently co-writing Noah’s Arkive: Towards an Ecology of Refuge with Julian Yates.
+He is the co-author, with Julian Yates, of the book Noah’s Arkive: Towards an Ecology of Refuge.

 For thousands of years, humans have imagined what it would mean to view the Earth from celestial heights, raising the question of how to reconcile our bounded lives with our longing for the cosmos.